ReachableCEO/CNWHUD/icloudInfraTodo.md

 ## CIO/enterprise IT/Platform IT (due by end of day 05/11/2024)

+- get IOS contact and calendar sync working
 - Restore pfv-filesrv to service from backup
-- Get scansnap setup on office lab PC
+- Get scansnap setup on office lab PC (scansnap s1500).
 - Setup cloudron backups to b2
 - Migrate lists.thefnf.org from tsys-cloud-www to cloudron
 - Finish migrating final Wordpress instances from LAMP to unmanaged Wordpress